Winter Driving Tips: How to Stay Safe During Snow & Icy Weather Conditions

 Table of Contents

 - Snow Driving Tips

 - Stay Safe

 Before You Depart

 Being prepared before you depart is almost as important as how you perform on the winter roads.
 A car and driver who are not prepared for snowy and icy driving conditions can add to the dangers of the road in the winter.
 Heading into the winter driving season, your car should be stocked with certain materials.
 You will want to ensure your car is properly serviced and ready for winter driving.
 You'll also want to be aware of the dangers and warning signs of dangerous driving conditions to keep you and your loved ones safer.

 Materials to Have on Hand

 Getting prepared for winter driving starts with making sure your vehicle has the necessary materials you may need throughout the season.
+Just like the tools every homeowner should have, every driver in an area that experiences snow should have their own set of tools.
 Here are some materials you should have in your car before winter weather arrives.